top of page

 cat playing with a fish toy

-Grooming
+Grooming Needs

 You Need to Cat-Proof Your House

-• Cover electrical wires that can be chewed on
+• Cover electrical wires that are chewable.

-• Tie up cords on window treatments
+• Secure cords on window treatments to prevent strangling hazards.

-• Place secure screens on windows
+• Install secure screens on windows.

 Cats Have Preferences

-Don’t assume all kitties like the same food.
-One cat might love wet food while another might only eat dry food.
-Part of getting to know your new cat involves figuring out their food preferences.
+Don’t assume all kitties share the same likes when it comes to food.
+One cat might enjoy wet food while another is committed to dry food.
+Part of knowing your new cat includes figuring out their food preferences.

-Sure, cats can be picky, but there’s a lot to consider about their food: they have preferences when it comes to flavor, texture, & even where they’re fed.
-Many even prefer eating out of a dish rather than a bowl to avoid whisker fatigue.
-When it comes to litter, some kitties might refuse to use their litter box if it doesn’t contain a litter they like (yes, there are multiple types of litter beyond clay), or if it’s in an area of your home where they don’t feel comfortable.
+Cat food is not one-size-fits-all.
+They can be quite particular, and there’s a lot to consider about their food.
+This includes preferences for flavor, texture, and even the type of dish.
+Some kitties prefer eating from a dish rather than a bowl to avoid whisker fatigue.
+When it comes to litter, note that some cats may refuse to use their litter box if it’s not filled with a type they like, or if it's placed in an uncomfortable area.

 Cats Like Routine and Can Easily Get Stressed

 Now that you know a bit more about what to expect when it comes to caring for cats, you can give your new feline friend exactly what they need to thrive.
+Taking the time to understand them will help you build a lasting, loving relationship with your new companion.

 Comments